TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

 Now let us have a look at another example:

 We want to display all content element headers of a page in reversed order.
-To do that we use the following TypoScript:
+For this we use the following TypoScript:

 .. code-block:: typoscript
    :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript